Your map is not a hunt plan.

 A message from the men and women that tailor our gear, forge our spears, and guide our paths.

-Every report walks the same four-step framework — odds, hunt-code fit, access realism, and a Plan B for when the draw doesn't go your way.
+Every blueprint walks the same four-step framework — region reading, habitat interpretation, access logic, and Plan A/B/C for when the field shifts.

 What we do

-- Help you understand how to read draw odds and tag counts
+- Help you understand how to evaluate a region and build a plan

 - Use public information and uncertainty-aware analysis

-- Read every reader reply — your input shapes the next report
+- Read every reader reply — your input shapes the next blueprint

 What we don't do

-- Tell you which hunt code to apply for or sell secret spots
+- Tell you where animals are or sell secret spots

 - Sell raw datasets or proprietary government data